layilin/SP23-33852/_annotations/book4.md

 ---

 125.1 Genius of Africk.
-Spirit of Africa.
+Grainger is using the term "genius" in the sense of a supernatural being or guardian spirit associated with a place, institution, or thing.
+"Genius of Africk" thus means something like the spirit of Africa.

+125.2 castled elephant.
+The combination of an elephant and a castle (often with the castle on the elephant's back) is an old heraldic sign.

-[place]125.4 Niger.
+[place] 125.4 Niger.
 The Niger river.
-One of Africa's largest rivers, it's source lies in modern Guinea, and it empties into the Atlantic Ocean in Nigeria.
+One of Africa's largest rivers.
+Its source lies in modern Guinea, and it empties into the Atlantic Ocean in Nigeria.

 [plant]125.6 Papaw.
 Papaws, better known as papaya (*Carica papaya*).
 Its exact origins are unknown, but it is most likely from Central or South America.